 Want to get more people to write LinkedIn recommendations for you?
 Write one for them first.

-Reaching out to someone whose work you know and for whom you can write a paragraph or two that will resonate with their target audience — whether they’re in job search or doing business with you — is a thoughtful way to support them.
-It’s also just about the best way to prompt them to reciprocate with a strong recommendation for you.
+Reach out to people whose work you know and for whom you can write a paragraph or two that will resonate with their target audience.
+Whether they’re in job search or doing business with you, this a thoughtful way to support them.
+In addition, it’s also just about the best way to prompt them to reciprocate with a strong recommendation for you.

-And, there are three other selfish benefits to writing LinkedIn recommendations:
+And, there are two other selfish benefits to writing LinkedIn recommendations:

-- Each one that’s approved and posted includes a link to your profile which, you can bet, plenty of people will click on to view and assess you.
+- Each recommendation that’s approved and posted includes a link to your profile which, you can bet, plenty of people will click on to view and assess you.

-- This thoughtful gesture – doing something nice for someone you admire without being asked – strengthens your network, and builds supporters for your personal brand and candidacy.
+- This thoughtful gesture – doing something nice for someone you admire without being asked – strengthens your network.
+In addition, it builds evangelists for your personal brand and candidacy.